REQUEST A CONSULTATION

 Whether you are entering or exiting a marriage, a prenuptial agreement can help you protect your assets.
-At the McDevitt Law Office in Fairfax County, Virginia, I have been helping draft and enforce prenuptial agreements for more than a decade.
+At the McDevitt Law Office in Fairfax County, Virginia, I have been helping draft and enforce prenuptial agreements for over 23 years.
 I am family law attorney Lisa Lane McDevitt.

 As an experienced lawyer, I have handled a variety of cases involving prenuptial agreements, including high-net-worth divorce cases.
 With strong dispute resolution skills, I can help you and your spouse settle your differences about a prenuptial agreement out of court or represent your interest in court should we fail to reach an out-of-court settlement.

 - Expectations of inheritances

 - Pre-marital debts